Severtzov’s Tit Warbler is a prize on the Central Asia tour Photo: Steve Rooke

 On our second day we’ll leave early to drive higher to a mountain pass where handsome Güldenstadt’s Redstarts nest and both Red-billed and Alpine Choughs wheel overhead.
 We’ll also be looking for the Altai and Brown Accentors that inhabit this mountain wilderness, along with Plain Mountain Finches and Water Pipits.
 We’ll have heard the eerie calls of Himalayan Snowcock echoing around the lofty peaks and, at this altitude, we should be able to look down on some calling males.
 Nights in a small hotel surrounded by spruce forest.

-Day 15: We have the morning to spend in this wonderful habitat looking for any species that have eluded us so far, or simply enjoying the wonderful scenery or the abundant wild flowers.
-After lunch we descend back to Almaty and take an early evening flight to Astana the bustling and vibrant new capital of Kazakhstan located in the heart of the vast Asian steppe, the sea of grass that once stretched all the way to eastern Europe.
-Night in Astana.
+Day 14: We have the morning to spend in this wonderful habitat looking for any species that have eluded us so far, or simply enjoying the wonderful scenery or the abundant wild flowers.
+After lunch we descend back to Almaty and take an early evening flight to Nur-Sultan (formerly Astana) the bustling and vibrant capital of Kazakhstan located in the heart of the vast Asian steppe, the sea of grass that once stretched all the way to eastern Europe.
+Night in Nur-Sultan.